 Another way to adjust font size is by holding down Control and the right-hand mouse button and selecting from the VTfont menu.
 Alternatively, you can use the command ‘xterm -font 10×20 &’ for larger font sizes.
 The TrueType font matched with the name ‘mono’ is Xterm’s default “TrueType” font.

 When adjusting font size, you can do so in a stepless manner by adjusting the font size with the Control and right-hand mouse button method.
-Finally, fonts can be specified in Xterm resources depending on whether they are TrueType.
+Finally, fonts can be specified in the Xterm resource file depending on whether they are TrueType.
 Following these simple steps, you can choose the perfect Xterm font size.

 2.Factors To Consider When Choosing Font Size

-When it comes to font sizes, several factors affect their final choice.
+When font sizes, several factors affect their final choice.
 These factors include the size of the content on the screen, the size of the text on a particular platform (such as mobile or desktop), and personal preference.
-One should consider all these factors before choosing the font sizes for xterm.
+One should consider all these factors before choosing the font sizes for Xterm.

 Choosing a readable font size for short and long texts is essential.
 This ensures that your users get optimal readability from your application.
 Another factor to consider is how large of a margin you want between the text and its surrounding elements.